 The Management Plan describes the future development of a community park on the eastern portion of the East FRP.
 The park would be developed in a separate action and as such the specific design and elements are not known at this time.
-Preliminary concepts of the park show sports fields, tennis multi-purpose courts, a community center, restrooms, a gazebo, group picnic areas, parking, maintenance buildings, trails and other amenities.
+Preliminary concepts of the park show sports fields, tennis courts, a community center, restrooms, a gazebo, group picnic areas, parking, maintenance buildings, trails and other amenities.
 Although no lighting plan or discussion is provided, it is reasonable to assume some lighting will be associated with the park.
-Proposed lighting would include shielded security lighting on the restrooms and community center, bridge, playground, and parking area.
 Preliminary review of the community park site and the surrounding area indicates that most of the park facilities would not be seen from off-site locations.
 Views from Highway 1 and from the downtown areas of Cambria would be limited due to intervening vegetation, viewing distance, or both.
 The park features that would have the greatest probability of being noticed from the surrounding area would be the roofs of the community center, restrooms, maintenance buildings, and other structures.
 The extent of visibility of these park features would depend mostly on their location, height and color.
 Night lighting on restrooms could also be a noticeable visual element from off-site viewing areas.
 Even if raised light standards were not proposed, the atmospheric glow from security and building lighting could be an adverse visual characteristic of the park development.
 From inside the East FRP, careful attention would need to be given to the architectural elements of structures and other features in order to appear consistent with the rural pastoral character of the community.
 A comprehensive visual assessment of proposed buildings and associated structural improvements would ensure the park avoids or minimizes impacts and complements the visual character of Cambria and the region.

-AES Impact 1213 Proposed structures and security lighting of within the future community park could result in development that would be out of character with the setting resulting in adverse visual impacts to the community.
+AES Impact 13 Proposed structures and lighting of the future community park could result in development that would be out of character with the setting resulting in adverse visual impacts to the community.

-AES/mm-10++ Upon application for land use and construction permits from the County for the community park, the CCSD or its designee shall provide a comprehensive visual impact assessment of proposed buildings and associated structural improvements to the County of San Luis Obispo Department of Planning and
+AES/mm-11 Upon application for land use and construction permits from the County for the community park, the CCSD or its designee shall provide a comprehensive visual impact assessment of proposed buildings and associated structural improvements to the County of San Luis Obispo Department of Planning and Building for review and approval.